 Discover more about the differences between Parkinson’s and dementia with Lewy bodies from ScienceDaily.

 Live Well at Home delivers high-quality dementia care in Burlingame and the surrounding areas.
-Contact us online or at 916-459-3220 or 209-883-6064 to arrange a free Alzheimer’s home care assessment or to find out more about the ways we can help your senior loved one with dementia.
+Contact us online or at 916-459-3220 or 209-883-6064 to arrange a free Alzheimer’s home care assessment or to find out more about the ways our experts in elderly home care in Sacramento and surrounding areas can help your senior loved one with dementia.